klm127/constitution/Draft-with-Voting-Records.md

 ## Section 2 - Officer Roles:

-- The **President** will preside over meetings, ensure the club in conformity with UNHM requirements once official, and safeguard club accounts
+- The **President** will preside over meetings, ensure the club is in conformity with UNHM requirements, and safeguard club accounts.
+The president will make the agenda and send out an invite to club members before the club meets.

-- The **Vice President** will perform the responsibilities of the president when the president is unable to do so, and also safeguard club accounts
+- The **Vice President** will perform the responsibilities of the president when the president is unable to do so, and also safeguard club accounts.
+The Vice President will be first in line to take on duties of officer roles that are not yet filled.

-- The **Secretary** will keep a record of meetings and member contact info, and will create a summary of the meeting and upload that summary to Github after the meeting is concluded.
-They will send out an invite to club members before the club meets
+- The **Secretary** will keep a record of meetings and member contact info, and will create a summary of the meeting and upload that summary to GitHub after the meeting is concluded.

-- The **Discord Admins** will organize and create rules for the Discord, approve changes to the Discord bot, and be vested with the power to kick individuals from the discord for legitimate reasons.
+- The **Discord Admins** will organize and create rules for the Discord, approve changes to the Discord bot, and be vested with the power to kick individuals from the discord for legitimate reasons, such as breaking defined Discord rules.

-<p style="color:red">not voted</p>
+_(voted 5/1/2021, 5-0)_

 - The **Treasurer** will track expenses, investigate fundraising activities, submit requests for funds, and allocate funds for projects.
 - The **Quartermaster** will budget and plan events, ensure enough supplies are acquired, and organize and direct the trip safely.